DETAILED ACTION

 From the teachings of Frenkel, it would have been obvious to one of ordinary skill in the art at the time the invention was filed to modify Janik to include wherein the signals correspond to a detected movement of the device; and adjust power consumption of the transmitter based on the detected movement of the device in order to reduce power consumption when there is no movement detected, thereby prolong battery life.

-Janik and Frenkel fail to disclose the receiver configured to: receive a synchronization signal that determines transmission timing, and provide a randomized delay window before a next transmission.
+Janik and Frenkel fail to disclose the receiver configured to: receive a synchronization signal that determines transmission timing for the at least one receiver, and provide, based on the transmission timing, a randomized delay window before a next transmission for the at least one receiver.

-From the teachings of Shi, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Janik and Frenkel to include the receiver configured to: receive a synchronization signal that determines transmission timing, and provide a randomized delay window before a next transmission in order to reduce interference, thereby improve communications between devices.
+From the teachings of Shi, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Janik and Frenkel to include the receiver configured to: receive a synchronization signal that determines transmission timing for the at least one receiver, and provide, based on the transmission timing, a randomized delay window before a next transmission for the at least one receiver in order to reduce interference, thereby improve communications between devices.

 Regarding claim 2, Janik discloses the at least one transmitter comprises: a first short-range communication module; and a second long-range communication module (NFC and BLE, Abstract).